Long-time asymptotics of $3$-D axisymmetric Navier-Stokes equations in critical spaces: Introduction

-Solving this elliptic system shows that $u^r$ and $u^z$ can be uniquely determined by $\ot$ (see \eqref{axiBiotSavartformula} below for explicit formula).
-Hence we can reformulate the system \eqref{1.2} as:
+Solving this elliptic system shows that $u^r$ and $u^z$ can be uniquely determined by $\ot$.
+Hence sometimes it is convenient to rewrite \eqref{1.2} by using $\ot$ and $\ut$ as:

-Then it is natural to consider the long-time behavior for the above mentioned global axisymmetric solution with small swirl.
-However, there seems little work concerning this.
-And for the more special without swirl case, recently Gallay and \v{S}ver\'ak \cite{GS} proved the global well-posedness of \eqref{otut} with $\ut_0=0$ and $\ot_0\in L^1(\Omega)$, which is scaling-invariant \footnote{The scaling property says that for any solution $u$ of \eqref{1.1} on $[0,T]$ and any $\lambda>0$, $u_\lambda$ determined by
+In the following, let us focus on the long-time behavior for the axisymmetric solutions.
+First, for the special case without swirl, Gallay and \v{S}ver\'ak \cite{GS} proved the global well-posedness of \eqref{otut} with $\ut_0=0$ and $\ot_0\in L^1(\Omega)$.
+Moreover, this solution satisfies the long-time asymptotics

-is also a solution of \eqref{1.1} on $[0,T/\lambda^2]$.
-And we shall call a quantity to be scaling-invariant or critical, if it keeps invariant under the above scaling transformation.}.
-Moreover, this solution satisfies the following long-time asymptotics:

 Here they equip the half-plane $\Omega=\{(r,z)|r>0,z\in\R\}$ with measure $drdz$.
 Precisely, for any $p\in[1,\infty[$, they denote by $L^p(\Omega)$ the space of measurable function $f$ which verifies